Xinyu1213/Xinyu1213.github.io/index.md

 - **There are 🈚️ Projects yet...**

-- **Research and implementation of image classification and target detection algorithm for end-to-end learning**   我把它注释掉了，等有项目了再加，保留了源代码
+- **Research and implementation of image classification and target detection algorithm for end-to-end learning**
   <br>
   **Xinyu Yang**, Junfei Yang, Mingwei Xu, Haoquan Hu, Yunyan Lin
   <br>